zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

    LOGO = data('logo.jpg')

-The uiprops machinery has been introduced in `CubicWeb 3.9`_.
-It's used to define some static file resources, such as the logo, default javascript / CSS files, as well as CSS properties (we'll see that later).
+The uiprops machinery has been introduced in `CubiWeb 3.9`_.
+It is used to define some static file resources, such as the logo, default Javascript / CSS files, as well as CSS properties (we'll see that later).

 ..
 Note::
-   This file is imported specifically by |cubicweb|, with a predefined name space, containing for instance the `data` function, telling the file is somewhere in a cube or cubicweb's data directory.
+   This file is imported specifically by |cubicweb|, with a predefined name space, containing for instance the `data` function, telling the file is somewhere in a cube or CubiWeb's data directory.

    One side effect of this is that it can't be imported as a regular python module.